acse-mz223/react_3_netflix/README.md

 ## :sparkles: Features ##

-:heavy_check_mark: User Authentication – Implemented user registration, login, and secure session management using JWT and bcrypt.js for password encryption.;\
+:heavy_check_mark: User Authentication – Implemented user registration, login, and secure session management using JWT and bcrypt.js for password encryption.\
 :heavy_check_mark: Video Display & Search – Integrated with TMDB API to fetch and display trending movies, categories, and trailers.
-The platform allows users to search and view detailed movie information.;\
+The platform allows users to search and view detailed movie information.\
-:heavy_check_mark: Responsive Interactive UI – Designed with Tailwind CSS for a responsive, user-friendly layout, optimized for both desktop and mobile devices.;\
+:heavy_check_mark: Responsive Interactive UI – Designed with Tailwind CSS for a responsive, user-friendly layout, optimized for both desktop and mobile devices.\
-:heavy_check_mark: HD Video Playback – Incorporated React Player for smooth and high-definition video playback.;\
+:heavy_check_mark: HD Video Playback – Incorporated React Player for smooth and high-definition video playback.\
-:heavy_check_mark: Serverless Deployment – Deployed on Render with a serverless architecture to ensure scalability, high availability, and quick load times.;\
+:heavy_check_mark: Serverless Deployment – Deployed on Render with a serverless architecture to ensure scalability, high availability, and quick load times.

 ## :rocket: Technologies ##